Loni Peristere

 Loni Peristere (/ˈpɛrɪˌstɪr/) is an American television director, producer, and former visual effects supervisor.

-He is well known for his work on the Cinemax drama Banshee; and for the FX anthology series American Horror Story.
+He is known for his work in television shows such as the Cinemax action drama Banshee, the FX anthology series American Horror Story, and the Cinemax-HBO Max historical martial arts drama Warrior.
+He is a director and executive producer on the fantasy drama House of the Dragon.

 Career

 He began his career as a visual effects coordinator for the 1997 Tommy Lee Jones starrer Volcano.
 He worked in the department on future films, such as Cinderella, Serenity, Beyond, and One Day Like Rain.
 He worked in special effects for TV series Buffy the Vampire Slayer, Angel, Firefly (for which he won an Emmy), and Drive.

-In 2014, Peristere segued into direction.
-Helming and producing multiple episodes of Cinemax's Banshee.
+In 2014, Peristere directed and produced multiple episodes of Cinemax's Banshee.
 That same year he began directing for FX's American Horror Story.
+As a director and producer on HBO's House of the Dragon, he led the "Red Sowing" dragon sequence from the episode of the same name.

 He is the co-founder of visual effects studio Zoic Studios.